ThisIsMirk/food-delivery-end-to-end/README.md

 # food-delivery-end-to-end
 Predicting food delivery times based on variables: total distance (km), weather, traffic level, time of day, vehicle type, preparation time (min)

+<sub>This README was entirely written by a human.
+No GPT used... just to prove that I can.</sub>

 #### Steps taken in this project:
 1. Data exploration
 2. Data cleaning